Curt Hennig: Association with Ric Flair; feud with Shawn Michaels (1991–1993)

 Perfect began a high-profile rivalry with Flair.
 He made his return to singles competition on the January 2, 1993, episode of Superstars, where he defeated The Berzerker.
 Hennig participated in the 1993 Royal Rumble match to determine the No. 1 contender for the WWF Championship at WrestleMania IX.
 He eliminated Flair, Skinner and Jerry Lawler until he was eliminated by Ted DiBiase, Koko B. Ware and Lawler.
-Hennig defeated Flair the next night on Monday Night Raw in a match where the loser would be forced to leave WWF.
+Hennig defeated Flair the next night on Monday Night Raw in a loser leaves the WWF match.
 As a result, Flair left WWF.

-He then went on to feud with the debuting Lex Luger, who berated Perfect during his promos.
+Hennig went on to feud with the debuting Lex Luger, who berated Perfect during his promos.
 Luger won their match at WrestleMania IX though both of Perfect's feet were clearly between the ropes.
 Afterwards, Perfect chased Luger backstage where he was jumped from behind by Luger's ally Shawn Michaels.
 As a result, Perfect began a rivalry with Michaels.

-During this time, Hennig qualified for the first-ever televised King of the Ring tournament by defeating Doink the Clown.
+During this time, Hennig qualified for the first televised King of the Ring tournament by defeating Doink the Clown.
 At King of the Ring, Perfect defeated Mr. Hughes in the quarter-finals but lost to eventual winner Bret Hart in the semi-finals.

-Perfect competed against Shawn Michaels for the Intercontinental Championship at SummerSlam, where Perfect lost by countout due to interference from Michaels' new bodyguard Diesel.
-Hennig's last televised match in WWF was on November 7 episode of Wrestling Challenge, where he defeated Iron Mike Sharpe.
-He was set to participate as a member of Razor Ramon's team at Survivor Series, but was replaced in the match by Randy Savage.
+Perfect competed against Michaels for the WWF Intercontinental Championship at SummerSlam, where Perfect lost by countout due to interference from Michaels' new bodyguard Diesel.
+Hennig's last televised match in WWF was on the November 7, 1993 episode of WWF Wrestling Challenge, where he defeated Iron Mike Sharpe (the match was recorded in October 1993).
+He was set to participate as a member of Razor Ramon's team at Survivor Series later that month, but was replaced in the match by Randy Savage.
 Ramon took the microphone before the match saying Perfect was "such a Perfect partner" that he tagged out before the match had even begun.
+Hennig did not wrestle again until July 1997.